Finding an Installer

 Your installer should provide an itemized paid invoice, the documentation showing the unit meets FEMA P-320 and ICC-500, and a signed SoonerSafe Certificate of Installation.
 You also keep proof that your payment cleared for your reimbursement submission.

-Can you match me with an installer for SoonerSafe?
+Can you get me a quote from an installer for SoonerSafe?

 Yes.
 We connect Oklahoma homeowners with licensed local installers who build to FEMA P-320 and ICC-500 and are familiar with the SoonerSafe paperwork.
-Reach out for a free consultation and we will match you with one in your area.
+Reach out for a free consultation and we will send your request to one in your area.

 Should I hire the installer before I am selected?